rkmd0/sauerbratan/README.md

 # flowerbraten
 > [!NOTE]
 > This is a WIP Project.
 Please be aware that the functionality and features are still under development.
-You will run into bugs or problems
+You will run into bugs or problems.
-> Please note that work on this project will be stopped for now - due to time reasons.
+> Please note that work on this project has stopped for now - due to time reasons.

 I found the popular clients to be just not as much vanilla orientated as i wished them to be so, so basically decided to create my own one with features that i both missed from other games/found in other clients.
 I added more and more features over the time though.
 This list is most likely imcomplete (or maybe not, its really not that much and I like to stay mysterious about it) but ive tried to make every feature as optional as possible.